The Language of Generalization: Appendix A: The Relationship between the Prevalence Prior and Cue Validity

-Cue validity is defined for a particular category--property pair (e.g., \emph{mosquitos} and \emph{carry malaria}), and relates to referent-prevalence (e.g., how many mosquitos carry malaria) via the prevalence of \emph{carrying malaria} in other categories \(k'\) by Bayes' Rule: where \(Z = \sum_{k' \in K} P( f \mid k') \cdot P( k')\)
+Cue validity is defined for a particular category--property pair (e.g., \emph{mosquitos} and \emph{carry malaria}), and relates to the referent prevalence (e.g., how many mosquitos carry malaria) via Bayes' Rule: where \(Z = \sum_{k' \in K} P( f \mid k') \cdot P( k')\), the average or marginal prevalence of the feature (e.g., \emph{carrying malaria}) in other categories \(k'\).

-The prevalence prior \(P(p)\) (Eq. \ref{eq:L0}) is a probability distribution over prevalence for different categories \(k'\).
+The prevalence prior \(P(p)\) using the generic interpretation model (Eq. \ref{eq:L0}) is a probability distribution over prevalence for different categories \(k'\).

 \underline{Claim:} The normalizing constant for computing cue validity is equal to the expected value of the prevalence prior distribution: \(\mathbb{E}[P(p)] = Z\)

 \underline{Proof:}

 By the definition of the expectation of a distribution: